sneha-balamurali/fpga/projects/led_blink.md

 # LED Blink

+## What this Section Covers

 Welcome to the first project!
 You can think of this as the "Hello World" of FPGA / Red Pitaya development.

-Aim: Get an LED on the Red Pitaya to blink on and off.
+It covers:

+- **IP Cores in Vivado:**
+  - What they are and why they simplify design
+  - How to add and configure them in a block design
+- **Clocks and Counters:**
+  - Using the Red Pitaya's 125 MHz internal clock
+  - How a binary counter works and why use its higher-order bits to slow down the LED blink to human-visible speed
+- **The Slice IP:**
+  - How to extract a single bit (bit 27) from the counter output
+  - Why newer Vivado versions use inline HDL instead of utility Slice blocks
+- **Connecting to hardware:**
+  - Linking the processed signal to the `led_o` port.
+  - Generating the bitstream and uploading it to the Red Pitaya

+By the end of this section, you’ll understand how to use IP cores, work with clocks and counters, and build your first working FPGA project on the Red Pitaya.

 ## Background

 - In this tutorial, we won’t be writing any new HDL code ourselves.
-Instead, we’ll use IP cores — prebuilt modules that Vivado provides.
+Instead, we’ll use IP cores — pre-built modules that Vivado provides.

 ### What are IP cores?